 Nut butters are good for far more than sandwich spreads—they’re also an incredibly versatile cooking ingredient.
 If you’ve never had peanut sauce over noodles or brown rice you don’t know what you’re missing.
 And peanut sauce is only the beginning of your nut butter cooking possibilities.
 There are several all-vegan cookbooks solely devoted to nut recipes, including Robin Robertson’s The Nut Butter Cookbook, and Zel Allen’s The Nut Gourmet.

 Nuts can be blended with water to produce creamy nut milks.
 You can purchase nut milks at the grocery store—almond and cashew are the most common varieties—but it’s quite simple to make nut milks yourself at home if you have a high powered blender.
-Nut milks will usually produce sediment at the bottom of the bottle, unless filtered with cheesecloth or a fine mesh strainer.
+Unless filtered with cheesecloth or a fine mesh strainer, sediment will form at the bottom of the bottle.
 That sediment is nutrient-rich though, so shaking before serving is a more healthful option that filtering.

 Maybe the most exciting use for nuts is for vegan cheese.
 Most of the higher end commercial brands of vegan cheese are based on ground cultured nuts.
 Vegan cheeses are surprisingly easy to eat at home, and there’s an entire cookbook devoted to nut-based vegan cheese.